AdobeDocs/campaign-standard.en/help/reporting/using/push-notification-report.md

 Each table is represented by summary numbers and charts.
 You can change how the details are shown in their respective visualization settings.

-The first table, **Push summary**, displays the total number of sent, delivered, and opened push notifications.
+The first table, **Push summary**, contains the data available for sent push notification:

+* **Processed/Sent**: Total number of sends for the delivery.
+* **Delivered**: Number of push notifications successfully sent, in relation to the total number of sent messages.
+* **Open**: Number of time a user's interaction with Push notification causes the App to be launched.

 The following two tables, **Mobile app repartition** and **Platform repartition**, contain the available data for push notifications.
 This data depends upon: